Friedrich Hund: Scientific career

 After his studies of mathematics, physics, and geography in Marburg and Göttingen, he worked as a private lecturer of theoretical physics in the University of Göttingen (1925), professor in the University of Rostock (1927), Leipzig University (1929), University of Jena (1946), University Frankfurt (1951) and from 1957 again in Göttingen.
 Additionally, he stayed in Copenhagen (1926) with Niels Bohr and lectured on the atom at Harvard University (1928).
 He published more than 250 papers and essays in total.
 Hund made pivotal contributions to quantum theory - especially concerning the structure of the atom and of molecular spectra.

 In fact, Robert S. Mulliken, who was awarded the 1966 Nobel Prize in Chemistry for molecular orbital theory, always proclaimed the great influence Hund's work had on his own and that he would have gladly shared the Nobel Prize with Hund.
 In recognition of the importance of Hund's contributions, molecular orbital theory is often referred to as the Hund–Mulliken MO theory.
 Hund's rule of maximum multiplicity is another eponym and, in 1926, Hund discovered the so-called tunnel effect or quantum tunnelling.

 The Hund's cases, which are particular regimes in diatomic molecular angular momentum coupling, and Hund's rules, which govern atomic electron configurations, are important in spectroscopy and quantum chemistry.
 In chemistry, the first rule, Hund's rule of maximum multiplicity, is especially important and is often referred to as simply Hund's Rule.

-In 1927 he posed the question, subsequently called "Hund's paradox", of why chiral molecules such as sugars and amino acids are found in left or right handed forms but not superpositions.
-This paradox was resolved by the development of quantum decoherence theory, which explains it as a manifestation of the quantum Zeno effect.
+In 1927 he introduced the apparent paradox, subsequently called "Hund's paradox", of why chiral molecules such as sugars and amino acids are found in left or right handed forms but not superpositions.
+Hund showed that the chiral states are unstable but that the relevant tunnelling rates for large molecules are too slow to observe.
+Subsequent development of quantum decoherence theory explains the stability of chirality in some smaller molecules as a manifestation of the quantum Zeno effect.